pgraves5/charts/sonobuoy/README.md

 ## Description

 Sonobuoy is an open-source diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of upstream Kubernetes tests in an accessible and non-destructive manner.
+Current Kubernetes conformance test suite is [here](https://github.com/cncf/k8s-conformance/blob/master/docs/KubeConformance-1.11.md).

 ## Requirements

 * A [Helm](https://helm.sh) installation with access to install to one or more namespaces.
-* Access to an up-and-running Kubernetes cluster, which could be the ECS cluster here.
+* Access to an up-and-running Kubernetes cluster, which could be your ECS cluster here.

 ## Quick Start